amilash/Product-Development-Process/README.md

 ## Business Development Phase:

-**Goal** Understand the value that the Consulting/Product Devlopment Team can help with and the context that exsists in, the "Why", and define and approve an SOW and Project Scope and Budget that for a Project Team to develop a Product within.
+**Goal:** To understand the value that the Consulting/Product Devlopment Team can help with and the context that exsists in, the "Why", to define and approve an SOW and Project Scope and Budget that for a Project Team to thereby develop a Product with.

 + Client Account Discovery Meeting - (Biz Dev, Client, Dept Lead)
 + Discuss services, and expertise Project Team can offer.